 Fallout 76 Tricentennial Edition

-Retailers are selling a Fallout 76 Tricentennial Edition, also known as the Deluxe Edition, that comes with some extra goodies.
+Retailers are also selling a Fallout 76 Tricentennial Edition, also known as the Deluxe Edition, and it comes with some extra goodies.

-You should buy this version of the game if:
+You should only buy the Tricentennial version of the game if:

 - You plan to invest a lot of time into Fallout 76.